 The soulful art of learning is a means of transmuting canine related difficulties into strengths.
 Within any problem lies its solution and its treasure, a secret just for us.
 When we are willing to learn by exploring our own inner depths, we undertake a journey of self-discovery with our animals as friends and companions along the way.
 As we develop a better understanding of the way our thoughts, emotions and actions affect animals, our self-awareness deepens.
 The soulful art of learning is not confined to a specific activity, place or time.
 It is a soulful way of living.

-Canine Spirit as the soulful art of learning is not only about the way we approach relationships with dogs, but people too.
-It is about the way dogs, and other animals, help us learn about ourselves as a way of changing our relationship to others and ultimately, to life itself.
+Canine Spirit, as a soulful way of living and learning, is not only about the way we approach relationships with dogs, but people too.
+It is about the way dogs, and other animals, help us learn about ourselves as a way of changing how we relate to others and ultimately, how we relate to the natural world we are part of.

 This blog will continue with extracts from my book, Canine Spirit, soon to be released.